bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/f/FaultType_2cTF3eVlf2_80LnK_n7O6x/Documentation.md

-Type of the fault classified with the dip and the direction of slip
+Type of the fault classified with the dip and the direction of slip.